 Analytics and Big Data have disrupted many industries, and now they are on the edge of scoring major points in sports.
 Over the past few years, the world of sports has experienced an explosion in the use of analytics

-Till few years back experience, gut feelings, and superstition have traditionally shaped the decision making process in sports.
+Till a few years back experience, gut feelings, and superstition have traditionally shaped the decision-making process in sports.

 It is first started with Oakland Athletics’ General Manager, Billy Beane, who applied analytics for selecting right players.
 This was the first known use of statistics and data to make decisions in professional sports.